Lifailon/Kinozal-Bot/README.md

 🍿 Project purpose:

 - Generation of new posts with sending to Telegram channel based on new publications in tracker **[Kinozal](https://kinozal.tv)** with filtering by rating and year of release.
 - Automation of the process of delivering content to the TV using only the phone.
-Selection (proposed from the post of the channel or manual search in the bot) and downloading of a suitable torrent-file (using the proposed recommended links to each publication), setting to download in qBittorrent with the ability to manage and track the status, as well as changing the priority of downloading files, and synchronization of content with Plex Media Server.
+Selection (proposed from the post of the channel or manual search in the bot) and downloading of a suitable torrent-file (using the proposed recommended links to each publication), setting to download in qBittorrent with the ability to manage and track the status, as well as changing the priority of downloading files, and synchronization of content with Plex Media Server, as well as viewing the contents of sections and directories.

-### 📚 Stack
+## 📚 Stack

 - **Kinozal**: read RSS feed, retrieve data from html (no api), search and filter content, download torrent files;
 - **Optional**: any VPN client application and/or proxy server for access to Kinozal;
 - **Telegram api**: sending messages to the channel, reading (commands only) and sending reply messages in menu format (keyboard);
-- **qBittorrent api**: download data and torrent files and manage data (pause, delete, change priority);
+- **qBittorrent api**: download data from torrent files and manage data (pause, delete, change priority);
 - **Plex Media Server api**: synchronize data and get information about content of sections and child files.

 > It is planned to add additional information using third-party api (e.g. tmdb or videocdn) and disk size (e.g. Open Hardware Monitor via web api).

-### 🎉 Example
+## 🎉 Example

 <a href="https://github.com/Lifailon/Kinozal-Bot/blob/rsa/image/status_torrent_and_search_kinozal.jpg"><img src="https://github.com/Lifailon/Kinozal-Bot/blob/rsa/image/status_torrent_and_search_kinozal.jpg" width="400"/></a>
 <a href="https://github.com/Lifailon/Kinozal-Bot/blob/rsa/image/info_torrent.jpg"><img src="https://github.com/Lifailon/Kinozal-Bot/blob/rsa/image/info_torrent.jpg" width="400"/></a>